Privacy concerns with social networking services: Search engines

 Search engines are an easy way to find information without scanning every site yourself.
 Keywords that are typed into a search box will lead to the results.
 So it is necessary to make sure that the keywords typed are precise and correct.

 There are many such search engines, some of which may lead the user to fake sites which may obtain personal information or are laden with viruses.
 Furthermore, some search engines, like DuckDuckGo, will not violate the user's privacy.

 Location data

-On most social media websites, user's geographical location can be gathered either by users (through voluntary check-in applications like Foursquare and Facebook Places) or by applications (through technologies like IP address geolocation, cellphone network triangulation, RFID and GPS).
+On most social media websites, the user's geographical location can be gathered either by users (through voluntary check-in applications like Foursquare and Facebook Places) or by applications (through technologies like IP address geolocation, cellphone network triangulation, RFID and GPS).
 The approach used matters less than the result which holds that the content produced is coupled with the geographical location where the user produced it.
 Additionally, many applications attach the contents of other forms of information like OS language, device type and capture time.
 The result is that by posting, tweeting or taking pictures, users produce and share an enormous amount of personal information.